murillo-group/sarkas/docs/documentation/get_started.rst

 This command will create the virtual environment ``sarkas`` with python 3.7 and ``pip`` installed.
 The environment can be found in the ``envs`` directory of your conda directory (the one printed above by the command ``which``).

-Once the enviroment has been created you can activate it by
+Once the environment has been created you can activate it by

 .. code-block:: bash